pip-services/pip-services-docs/content/en/toolkit/building_blocks/components/_index.md

 Components represent the most basic building block in the Pip.Services toolkit that allows assembling microservices from loosely coupled components mixed together with out-of-the-box components from the toolkit.
 The typical composition of a microservice is presented in the diagram below.
 It may contain components to persist data, implement business logic, expose functionality as external interfaces and address various cross-cutting concerns like logging, monitoring, health management, and others.

 ![figure 2](./figure2.png)

+## References
+For more information on components and containers see: